nabilnaja/leetcode/src/tree/leetcode226/README.md

 * complexity analysis

-Time complexity: .
+Time complexity: O(n). n is the number of nodes.

-Space complexity: .
+Space complexity: O(h). h is the height of the tree.